Nathalie Smith, MSN, RN

 Undescended testicles are often caused by a disruption in the development of the testicles.
 The cause of this disruption is not clear.
 Genetics may play a role.
 There may also be some problems with the hormones that help testes develop.
 The testicles may also have been injured at some point during the pregnancy.

 will be done.
 A diagnosis is usually made during the physical exam.
-The doctor will note that one or both of the child’s testes cannot be felt within his scrotum.
-Additional tests may include the following:
+The doctor will note that one or both of the child’s testes cannot be felt within the scrotum.

-Undescended testicles are treated because they can increase the risk of certain health conditions such as:
+Undescended testicles are treated because they may increase the risk of certain health conditions such as:

 Talk with your doctor about the best treatment plan for your child.
 Treatment options include:

-There is no known way to prevent undescended testes.
+There are no current guidelines to prevent undescended testes.

 National Infertility Association